Books LIVE

 She teaches writing skills in creative writing and narrative journalism.
 She is a partner in Allaboutwriting which runs a ten module Creative Writing Course and several other writing courses – face to face and online – with Richard Beynon.

 She is academic co-ordinator of the Honours programme in Journalism and Media Studies at Wits University, where she has also supervised in the Masters programme in Creative Writing.
-She acts as external examiner in the UCT Creative Writing Masters programme.
+She regularly acts as external examiner for the UCT Creative Writing Masters programme.

 She has worked full-time for four South African newspapers – The Star, the Sunday Express, the Cape Times and Evening Post.
 She has written features and supplements for South African magazines and newspapers.
 These include Fair Lady, Femina, Psychologies, Oprah, Real Simple, Leadership, Living, Elle, True Love, Quality Life, Sunday Times Magazine and Lifestyle, and the Mail & Guardian.